-Olabisi D. Akinkugbe is an Assistant Professor and the Viscount Bennett Professor of Law at the Schulich School of Law, Dalhousie University.
+Olabisi D. Akinkugbe is an Associate Professor and the Viscount Bennett Professor of Law at the Schulich School of Law, Dalhousie University.
 He obtained a Ph.D. in law from the University of Ottawa, an LL.M. from the University of Toronto, and an LL.B. from the University of Lagos, Nigeria.

 His research interests focus on issues in and at the intersection of international law, international trade, international investment and arbitration, international human rights, international law and development, international courts, and regional economic integration in Africa.
 He explores these issues from the national, regional, and international contexts.
 His research draws on critical traditions such as Third World Approaches to International Law (TWAIL), socio-legal approaches to law, post-colonialism among others.